Fast-Trips/fast-trips-tutorial/README.md

 **Memory:** Fast-Trips does use some RAM, so don't try and run full-scale regional transit demand without 48GB or similar.
 This can be somewhat throttled by using the "chunking" feature.

-**Software"** Requirements and setup instructions are discussed in the next section.
+**Software:** Requirements and setup instructions are discussed in the next section.

+**Prerequisites:** It is helpful to have a foundation in Python and understanding of the Pandas package.

 ## Software Setup